duxingyi-charles/MMA-Mesh-Packages/README.md

 # Install
 To use these packages in Mathematica, download and add the folder to Mathematica's PATH.
-This can be done by adding the following line to your User Mathematica initialization file (usually located at `$UserBaseDirectory/Kernel/init.m"`)
+This can be done by adding the following line to your User Mathematica initialization file (usually located at `$UserBaseDirectory/Kernel/init.m"`.
+Evaluate $UserBaseDirectory in Mathematica to find out that directory on your computer.)
 ```
 AppendTo[$Path,"/path/to/MMA-Mesh-Packages"];
 ```